Allyl alcohol

 Allyl alcohol (IUPAC name: prop-2-en-1-ol) is an organic compound with the structural formula CH2=CHCH2OH.
 Like many alcohols, it is a water-soluble, colourless liquid.
 It is more toxic than typical small alcohols.
-Allyl alcohol is used as a raw material for the production of glycerol, but is also used as a precursor to many specialized compounds such as flame-resistant materials, drying oils, and plasticizers.
+Allyl alcohol is used as a precursor to many specialized compounds such as flame-resistant materials, drying oils, and plasticizers.
 Allyl alcohol is the smallest representative of the allylic alcohols.

 Production

-Allyl alcohol can be obtained by many methods.
-It was first prepared in 1856 by Auguste Cahours and August Hofmann by hydrolysis of allyl iodide.
-Today allyl alcohol is produced commercially by the Olin and Shell corporations through the hydrolysis of allyl chloride:
+Allyl alcohol is produced commercially by the Olin and Shell corporations through the hydrolysis of allyl chloride: